MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 az role assignment delete --assignee appID --role Contributor
 ```

 Adding a role _doesn't_ restrict previously assigned permissions.
-When restricting a service principal's permissions, the __Contributor__ role should be removed.
+When restricting a service principal's permissions, the __Contributor__ role should be removed if previously assigned.

 The changes can be verified by listing the assigned roles: